Diskmaster/ModernPrecombines/PRP-BUGTRACK.md

 - DLC06NukaWorld \[ 977 of 977 \]

 Current known issues:
+- \[PRP\] 0.53: CorvegaAssemblyPlant01 in both baseline and UIL flavors are busted for previs.
+Only an issue for the stable builds.
+Unstable has this cell working, probably from process improvements.
 - \[PRP\] Future builds should NOT have pregenerated precombines for PPF.
 It's a waste of time.
 Build precombines in PRP stage.
 - \[PRP\] **High Priority** Once the new stable is set, rebuild ALL patches against it.
 - \[PRP\] Vault114 Third floor railing occlusion is broken \(haven't figured out a good way to fix, tried all the usual methods\)